The 30 Percent Rule for Home Renovations

 Should You Spend 30% of Your Home Value on a Kitchen?

-Most experts recommend spending about 10 to 15% of your home's value on a kitchen remodel specifically.
-For a $664,000 home (the 2025 median in Northern Virginia), that translates to roughly $66,400 to $99,600 for a kitchen remodeling project.
+Most experts recommend spending about 5 to 15 percent of your home's value on a kitchen remodel specifically.
+For a $700,000 home in Northern Virginia, that translates to roughly $35,000 to $105,000 for a kitchen renovation project.

 This range allows you to make meaningful upgrades like new cabinets, quality countertops, modern appliances, and better lighting without overcapitalizing.
+It also leaves room in your 30% ceiling for other projects.

 Kitchen Renovation Budget Guidelines: